 A short set of stairs leads to a platform with great views of Pulpit Rock, a pinnacle detached from the cliffs.
 With the Grose Valley below, sometimes described as the Australian Grand Canyon, and Mount Banks and Mount Hays in the background, it’s already stunning.
 But the best is yet to come.

 You can continue down the stairs to reach the pinnacle.
-As you stand on the platform build on Pulpit Rock, you are surrounded by the majestic Blue Mountains.
+As you stand on the platform built on Pulpit Rock, you are surrounded by the majestic Blue Mountains.
 It’s breathtaking.
 It’s one of these places where you feel tiny.
 Those who are scared of heights may feel a bit challenged as they dominate the canyon.
 Others may dream of having wings to follow the beautiful black or white cockatoos over the canopy.

 How to go to Pulpit Rock (Blackheath)